 Yes, there might be.
 The department issues estimated assessments of the amount due when an individual or business does not file a required tax return.
-The department will adjust the estimates to the correct amount of taxes, interest, penalties, fees, and costs when the required tax returns are filed.
+The department adjusts the estimates to the correct amount of taxes, interest, penalties, fees, and costs when the required tax returns are filed.

 What information is being published about each account?

-listing will include the name, address, type of tax, and the total amount eligible for posting.
+listing includes the name, address, type of tax, and the total amount eligible for posting.
 The type of tax is abbreviated in the posting and can be determined by reviewing the

 Delinquent Tax Type Key table.
 In addition, business name and revocation date is included on the

 How do I know if my name may be published?

 The department mails a warning letter to the last known address of persons with amounts due that are new qualifiers for the internet posting and for whom delinquent balances exceed $5,000.
 The warning letter gives taxpayers an opportunity to pay the balance before the posting.
 Please see criteria for posting as indicated in